 - i.
 First-year 8609s - ii.
 Annual partnership tax returns for each year of operation since the start of the Tax Credit period ("all years") - iii.
 Annual project financial statements for all years - iv.
 Loan documents for all secured debt during the Tax Credit period - v.
 Partnership agreement (original, current, and all interim amendments) - vi.
 Physical needs assessment for the entire project - vii.
 Appraisal for the entire project - viii.
 Market study for the entire project - ix.
 Title report - x.
 Phase I Environmental Report (Phase II if necessary) - xi.
-A completed calculation of Qualified Contract Price, located on the QAP Fee Schedule at chfainfo.com/arh/lihtc/LIHC Documents/QAP FeeSchedule.pdf. - xii.
+A completed calculation of Qualified Contract Price, located on the QAP Fee Schedule at chfainfo.com/arh/lihtc/LIHC\Documents/QAP\FeeSchedule.pdf. - xii.
 A thorough narrative description of the property, including all project and unit amenities - xiii.
 A detailed set of photographs of the project, including the interior and exterior - xiv.
 Audited financials of the most recent 12 months of operating expenses - xv.
 A current rent roll for the entire project - xvi.
 Copies of any leases, if any portion of the land or improvements are leased - xvii.A report prepared by a third-party certified public accountant confirming the calculation of the Qualified Contract Price - g.
 Once CHFA, in its sole discretion, determines that the Owner has met all of the submission and eligibility requirements, CHFA has a One-year Period to respond to a formal Qualified Contract Request from the Owner. - h.
 Once CHFA presents a contract for the Qualified Contract Price, the project is bound to the Extended-use Agreement regardless of whether the Owner/seller accepts it or not.
 There is no requirement in the Code that the prospective buyer must purchase the property.
 If the Owner chooses to accept the Qualified Contract, the buyer will be responsible for adhering to the provisions of the LURA.
-Under the Code Section 42(h)(6)(E)(i)(II), CHFA's only obligation is to "present" a contract for the Qualified Contract Price.
-Once this occurs, the Owner may not terminate the extended-use period. - i.
+Under the Code Section i.
 CHFA will create a standard form contract that includes basic real estate transaction terms (i.e., costs, due diligence period).
 This form simply establishes what the buyer needs to accept in order for CHFA to meet its statutory obligation of presenting a Qualified Contract.
 Once a buyer agrees to the standard terms and Qualified Contract Price, the Owner cannot terminate the extended-use period.
-The parties would be free to negotiate different terms prior to closing.
+The parties would be free to negotiate different terms prior to closing. j.

-j.
 Every case of doubt or interpretation in determining value will be resolved in favor of a lower Qualified Contract Price.
 Any time spent by the Owner questioning or challenging CHFA's calculation of the Qualified Contract Price or of CHFA questioning or challenging documentation presented by the Owner will not count against the One-year Period.